skale-me/node-parquet/README.md

 - the native library parquet-cpp does not build on MS-Windows
 - many tests are missing
 - benchmarks are missing
-- neat commmand line tool missing
+- neat commmand line tool missing (one provided since 0.2.4)

 Plan is to improve this over time.
 Contributions are welcome.